 Makeup lessons and Life lessons.
 Same same, but different.

 I remember the first time I saw Anna, my new housekeeper.
 Tiny, strong, athletic.
-She smiled and it was like the sun breaking through the clouds.
+She smiled, and it was like the sun breaking through the clouds.
 But, just above her eyes, where her eyebrows are supposed to be, she had two very black, thin, hard lines extending too far downwards on the sides.
 Her eyebrows made her look sad.
 Her smile made her look happy.
-There was contradiction written all over her face and she was completely unaware of it.
-The makeup artist in me realised that the day would come when I teach Anna about eyebrows.
+There was contradiction written all over her face, and she was completely unaware of it.
+The makeup artist in me realised that the day would come when I taught Anna about eyebrows.

 My past experiences with housekeepers left me with a sense of despair.
-My definition of clean and theirs was never the same.
+My definition of clean and theirs were never the same.
 I am OCD clean.
-I also see everything.
-They don’t.
-It’s not important.
 I felt sorry for Anna before she even started…

-When you’ve been disappointed so many times you do of course realise that half of the problem lies with you.
-We can’t change other people, after all, we can only change ourselves… We can teach and inspire them, but people only change when they want to.
+When you’ve been disappointed so many times, you realise that half of the problem lies with you.
+We can’t change other people; we can only change ourselves… We can teach and inspire them, but people only change when they want to.

 Fast forward to today and this photograph of my Anna Angel.
 I taught her how to do her eyebrows.
 I taught her everything I knew about makeup, and she’s damn good at it now.
 She taught me how to trust and rekindled my faith in people’s work ethic.

-For today, let’s celebrate Anna and every single woman who learn a new skill, whether it’s drawing perfect eyebrows or how to become the best version of who they can be, on all levels of life.
+For today, let’s celebrate Anna and every single woman who learns a new skill, whether it’s drawing perfect eyebrows or how to become the best version of who they can be on all levels of life.